DIFFERENT TYPES OF CONCENTRATES

 There are steps to avoid this.
 First, decide whether to use isopropyl alcohol or ethanol for the extraction.
 We recommend ethanol because it is not toxic and has no contaminants.

-To reduce the risk of plant material dissolving and increase the availability of desired molecules, decarboxylate the herb before starting (but do not grind it).
+Decarboxylate the herb before starting to reduce the risk of plant material dissolving and increase the availability of desired molecules (but do not grind it).
 You can do this by placing the marijuana in an ovenproof container and heating it to 106-120 ° C for 30-60 minutes.
 Then put the ethanol and the bud, separately, in the freezer.
 Extraction with alcohol at low temperatures increases the chances of extracting terpenes and cannabinoids rather than chlorophyll and other plant materials.

 CO₂ extraction requires expensive tools and laboratory training and is unlikely to be carried out at home.
-The common form of CO₂ extraction is called supercritical extraction.
-It involves manipulating the CO₂ so that it enters a supercritical state where it has the characteristics of a liquid and a gas at the same time.
+The standard form of CO₂ extraction is called supercritical extraction.
+It involves manipulating the CO₂ so that it enters a supercritical state where it has the characteristics of a liquid and a gas simultaneously.
 Subcritical CO₂ extraction occurs when the CO₂ stays below 31 ° C and remains in liquid form.
 Some producers claim that this temperature profile helps preserve terpenes.

 DIFFERENCE BETWEEN FLOWERS AND CANNABIS CONCENTRATES

 One of the main differences between cannabis flowers and concentrates is their potency.
 Concentrates are always going to win in this regard since they only contain psychoactive compounds.
-A high-grade shatter or rosin can range from 50% to 75% THC.
-Likewise, CBD extracts can be almost pure CBD or a mixture of CBD and THC.
+A high-grade shatter or rosin can range from 50% to 75% THC wax.
+Likewise, CBD extracts can be almost pure CBD or a mixture of CBD and THC wax.
 Thanks to concentrates, recreational consumers can get a ton of high with a single dab or a single inhalation of their vaporizer.

 The concentrate production process often destroys the most delicate cannabinoids and terpenes.
 Therefore, the cannabis flower tends to have a richer aromatic profile.
 The extraction techniques are the ones that best preserve the full cannabinoid and terpenoid profiles.
-Rosin also tends to preserve flavor well.
+Rosin also manages to maintain flavor well.

 HOW CONCENTRATES ARE STORED